-Learning enhancement encompasses the various practices utilised at St Margaret's to ensure every student is given the opportunities necessary to make meaningful progress in their learning.
+Learning enhancement encompasses the various practices utilised at St Margaret's to ensure every student is given the opportunity to make meaningful progress in their learning.
 It is relevant to all students, but particularly those with specific needs, in the areas of enrichment, extension or support.
-St Margaret's approach to learning enhancement is founded on the belief that all students have the right to an education which is challenging and rewarding, and allows for all students to make meaningful progress.
+St Margaret's approach to learning enhancement is founded on the belief that all students have the right to an education which is challenging and rewarding, and allows for all students to make meaningful progress through a strengths-based approach.
 There are many aspects to the learning enhancement program.